1391.00 Personal Assistance Services Policy

 Table of Contents

-Personal Assistance Services are a range of services to assist an individual with a disability to perform more independently those activities that the individual would typically accomplish if he or she did not have a disability.
+Personal Assistance Services are a range of services to assist an individual with a disability to perform more independently those activities that an individual would typically accomplish if he or she did not have a disability.
 These services increase the individual's control of his or her ability to perform everyday activities, and consequently lead to greater independence and achievement of the individual's vocational goal.
 Personal assistance services may be provided on or off the job while the individual is receiving vocational rehabilitation services.

-- they are necessary for the individual to maintain the job;
+- They are necessary for the individual to maintain the job;

-- no other sources of support are available; and,
+- No other sources of support are available; and,

-Personal assistance services may be the responsibility of agencies, programs and employers as reasonable accommodations under the Americans with Disabilities Act and/or under Section 503 or 504 of the Rehabilitation Act.
+Personal assistance services may be the responsibility of agencies, programs and employers as reasonable accommodations under the Americans with Disabilities Act and/ or under Section 503 or 504 of the Rehabilitation Act.
 ACCES-VR will not provide personal assistance services that are available as reasonable accommodations to enable individuals to fully participate in their programs, services or employment.

 Personal assistance services include the following: